Curriculum Document Submission and Review

 - Click on “Browse…” to upload your document

 CEP Chair will check for submitted documents – If you have questions about posting documents you may email the CEP chair directly.

 Approval by School Curriculum Committee

 Each School has a curriculum committee.
 Once a curriculum document has been created and approved by an academic department, it is sent on to the School Curriculum Committee for approval.
 After the document is approved by School Curriculum Committee, the document is posted.

 Approval by CEP Committee

 CEP Committee will review the documents that were posted prior to the posting deadline.
 Once the documents are approved they are submitted to the Senate Agenda Committee.

-Curriculum Document Due Dates Fall Semester 2015:
+Curriculum Document Due Dates for Spring Semester 2016:

 Approval by University Senate

 Documents approved by the CEP committee are added to the Senate Agenda.
 The documents are presented at the next Senate Meeting for approval.
 Senate Meeting dates are the first Wednesday of every month 3:30-5pm in SULB 321.